Developer Guide

 - Beginning with the

-will identify the command given by the user and create anHelpBudgetCommand
+MainPageParserwill identify the command given by the user and create anHelpBudgetCommand. - The

 With the above sequence, the help information will be successfully shown to the user in NUSave and it will be reflected on the user interface.